Earthquake of magnitude 3.3 strikes Tibet - www.lokmattimes.com

 Tibet and Nepal lie on a major geological fault line where the Indian tectonic plate pushes up into the Eurasian plate, and earthquakes are a regular occurrence as a result of it.
 The region is seismically active due to tectonic uplifts that can grow strong enough to change the heights of the Himalayas' peaks.

-The Tibetan plateau attains its high elevation due to crustal thickening caused by the collision of the Indian tectonic plate with the Eurasian plate, creating the Himalayas.
+The Tibetan Plateau attains its high elevation due to crustal thickening caused by the collision of the Indian and Eurasian plates, which created the Himalayas.
 Faulting within the plateau is associated with strike-slip and normal mechanisms.
-The plateau extends in an east-west direction evidenced by north-south striking grabens, strike-slip faulting and GPS data.
+The plateau extends east-west, as evidenced by north-south-striking grabens, strike-slip faulting, and GPS data.

 Seven north-south trending rifts and normal faults were first discovered in southern Tibet during the late 1970s and early 1980s using satellite imagery.
 They began formation when extension occurred some 4 to 8 million years ago.